-- The majority of patients who go on to receive a CRT device have an abnormality on their ECG called bundle branch block (most commonly left bundle branch block), which results Scan me!
-To join in delayed electrical conduction through the heart, which in turn can cause the heart to pump less efficiently and contribute to low - Bundle branch block may also occur in healthy people who have no symptoms and do not require treatment.
+- The majority of patients who go on to receive a CRT device have an abnormality on their ECG called bundle branch block (most commonly left bundle branch block), which results in delayed electrical conduction through the heart, which in turn can cause the heart to pump less efficiently and contribute to low heart muscle pumping function. - Bundle branch block may also occur in healthy people who have no symptoms and do not require treatment.